Stekh/HiddenBytes/README.md

 # HiddenBytes
-A showcase of chosen steganography algorithms on image and audio files
+A showcase of chosen steganographic algorithms on image and audio files